Thinking about employment at the University of Iowa? Visit our Benefits Recruitment Information

 Employee Self Service is where you will:

 - set up your Two-Step Login with Duo

-- enroll in your university benefits
+- enroll in your university benefits and retirement plan

 - view your paycheck history